Generators and splitting fields of certain elliptic K3 surfaces: The case of

-Using the Maple\cite{maple} or a similar argument given in the previous section, one can compute the fundamental polynomial $\Phi (u)$ of the above equations, which is a polynomial of degree $240$ in terms of $u$ up to a constant.
+Using Maple , one can compute the fundamental polynomial $\Phi (u)$ of the ideal generated by the above equations, which is a polynomial of degree $240$ in terms of $u$ up to a constant.
 By taking $v=u^2$, we obtain a polynomial $\Phi (v)$ in $\Z[v]$ which can be decomposed into nine irreducible factors, namely,